Did you know that most people only wear a few favourite pairs of shoes and everything else is left unused?

 *TIP: By closing our eyes we are more susceptible to feeling how our feet feel, how comfortable the shoes are and if they are worth purchasing.
 When in the store always try on both shoes and walk around so you can get a better feel of how comfortable they are.

-So look at the shoes in the first two rows and image-search outfit inspirations for each pair so you get more ideas on how to style them and maximise their use.
+So look at the shoes you kept and image-search outfit inspirations for each pair so you get more ideas on how to style them and maximise their use.